mploed/event-driven-spring-boot/README.md

 - you need to have an event replay functionality in place that enables consumers to restore their replicated data

 You can find "Events via Feeds" in the customer and the credit-decision (see Feeds) applications.

-## Outlook
-In a future revision I plan to switch from RabbitMQ to Kafka as an event bus